kaplayjs/kaplay-site/src/content/blog/sok5.md

 From **AmySparkNG**, Clickery Hexagon creator (and if you haven't played it, check our section about it in [State of KAPLAY #2](https://kaplayjs.com/blog/sok2/)) is developing a new game called **KAPLAYWare** (**kaplayware** or **KAPLAYWARE** is also acceptable).

-It's like Wario-Ware, but with KAPLAY and also it's own "_engine_" built in top of KAPLAY.
+It's like Wario-Ware, but with KAPLAY.
+It also has it's own "_engine_" built on top of KAPLAY.

 ![](./assets/kware.gif)